Passw/gleam-lang-otp/README.md

 Actors do not yet support all OTP system messages, so some of the OTP debugging APIs may not be fully functional.
 These unsupported messages are discarded by actors.
 If you find that you have a need for one of the unimplemented system messages, open an issue and we will implement support for it.

+This package has limited documentation for OTP itself, so attempting to use it without first studying the framework itself is likely to result in some confusion and sub-optimal code.